-7 Best Weekend Getaways from Philadelphia
+7 Best Weekend Getaways Near Philadelphia

 With iconic historical monuments, innovative modern art museums, and a red-hot culinary scene, the City of Brotherly Love easily eeks out a spot among America’s top destinations.
 But should you look to set your eyes on new sights just for a day or two, we’ve got a handful of equally worthwhile options just a short distance away.
 Pound the pavement in other top-notch cities or ditch it all for the outdoors on a romantic mountain retreat.